EssentialManager/emx/README.md

 The framework was also aimed at streamlining the way things are done in PHP and JavaScript, and making the work with AJAX applications as painless as possible.

-The last goal for the framework was a simple unit testing framework utilizing the dependency injection pattern to create object mocks.
+The last goal for the framework was a simple unit testing library with focus on readability.

+The framework in general is highly customizable.
+For instance you can easily replace the rendering engine for views or change the way test results are printed.

 Documentation
 ===